-The Alaska Industrial Development and Export Authority (AIDEA) is a public corporation administratively located in the Department of Commerce, Community and Economic Development but with separate and independent legal existence.
+The Alaska Industrial Development and Export Authority (AIDEA or Authority) is a public corporation administratively located in the Department of Commerce, Community and Economic Development but with separate and independent legal existence.
 Created in 1967, AIDEA promotes economic development within the State by:

-- providing loans for industrial and commercial projects; - owning and operating certain types of infrastructure facilities; and - guaranteeing business loans and loans for export transactions.
+- purchasing loan participations for industrial and commercial projects; - owning, either directly, by owning shares of a corporation, or as a member of an LLC and operating certain types of infrastructure facilities; and - guaranteeing business loans and loans for export transactions.